 - Rinse well and blot dry

-Other tactics you can try in addition include:
+Other tactics you can try

 - Relocate food bowls to the scene of the crime, as cats are less likely to soil where they eat